MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-multipage.md

 ## Extract a table from an invoice

-If the invoice you're looking to process is an English-language invoice from the United States, the invoice processing prebuilt model can extract line items and then span multiple pages without your needing to train a model.
+If the invoice you're looking to process is an English-language invoice from the United States, the invoice processing prebuilt model can extract line items, and then span multiple pages without the need to train a model.

 For instructions, go to [Invoice processing prebuilt model](prebuilt-invoice-processing.md).